A Definition of Predictive Marketing

 Data-driven tools have become more accessible to companies and marketers in recent years, eliminating some of the need for data scientists to interpret data for the practice.
 And, predictive marketing tools assist companies in using their data specifically to make data-based predictions about how their customers will make purchases, when they will make purchases, and how much they will spend based on their previous behaviors.
 As the tools continue to evolve, companies are able to utilize automated marketing systems that build models, deploy lead scores, and gain insights in real time.

 There are several advantages of having such insight into consumers and their behaviors including improving customer engagement and increasing revenue, gaining more sophisticated segmentation of data, identifying campaigns and actions that are better targeted to customers, better utilizing marketing budgets, and improving lead scoring.
-Overall, it takes much of the guesswork out of marketing and the benefits of predictive marketingempowers companies to conduct more accurate forecasting.
+Overall, it takes much of the guesswork out of marketing and empowers companies to conduct more accurate forecasting.
 Forbes contributor Joe McKendrick reminds us that it puts marketers in a better position to see what’s around the bend and perform better in terms of upselling, making next-best offers, determining long-term profitability, and being prepared for shifts in market conditions.

 According to McKendrick, Yale School of Management professor of management and marketing and director of the Center for Customer Insights Ravi Dhar cites even more benefits of this approach: “optimizing prices, identifying customer needs more appropriately, machine learning, pricing analysis, unstructured data analysis, text analysis, social media, and predicting what customers will end up buying.”
 Of course, the common factor among all benefits is having the ability to predict what will encourage a desired customer behavior.
 McKendrick also points out that it has been delivering desired results for companies: 86% of executives who have been managing predictive marketing efforts for at least two years saw an increased return on investment (ROI) as a result.